Stapleford, Hertfordshire

-Not to be confused with Stapleford, Nottinghamshire.

-Stapleford is a village and civil parish in the East Hertfordshire district, in the county of Hertfordshire, England.
-The village lies in the Beane valley, on the A119 road about 3 mi north of the county town of Hertford, and 1.5 mi south of Watton-at-Stone village.
-Waterford, another riverside settlement, is in the south of the parish.
+Stapleford is a village in the civil parish of Stapleford and Waterford, in the East Hertfordshire district of Hertfordshire, England.
+The village lies in the Beane valley, on the A119 road about 3 miles north of Hertford, its post town.
+As well as Stapleford village itself, the parish includes the village of Waterford and surrounding rural areas.
+At the 2021 census, the parish had a population of 575.
+On 1 April 2026 the parish was renamed from "Stapleford" to "Stapleford and Waterford".

 History

 The placename occurs as Stapelford in an Exchequer document of 1210, lending weight to Walter William Skeat's suggestion that the site of a ford crossing the Beane was marked by an upright stake, in Anglo-Saxon stapel.

 In the 1887, John Marius Wilson described Stapleford as:"a parish in the district and county of Hertford; 2¾ miles N of Hertford r. station.
 It has a post-office under Hertford.
 Acres, 1,319.
 Real property, £1,622.
 Pop., 226.
 Houses, 45.
 The property is all in one estate.
 The living is a rectory in the diocese of Rochester.
 Value, £280.
 Patron, A Smith, Esq.
 The church was repaired and enlarged in 1852.
 There is a national school.In 1831, the majority of males were labourers and servants.

-Stapleford's population was 567 at the 2011 census: 286 males and 281 females.
+Waterford, at the southern end of the parish, historically formed part of the ancient parish of Bengeo.
+Waterford was transferred into Stapleford parish in 1937.

 Statistics

+In the 1880s, most men in the parish had occupations in agriculture, whereas women were more often in domestic service; those shown as 'unknown occupation' in the figure are most likely housewives.

+Census reports show that from 1880 to 1920 the parish population was around 200.
+Thereafter, population more than doubled to 500 by 1960, and by 2011 had reached 567.

-In the 1880s majority of the men's occupation was within agriculture, whereas women were more into the domestic service.
-The professional occupation had the fewest people working within that sector for both genders.
-According to the Office of National Statistics, 67% of Stapleford's population are Christian, 26% classify themselves as nonreligious, 5% did not state their religious preference and the rest are the other religions.
-The statistics show that the people of Stapleford generally had very good health with 299 out of 567 classified as having very good health and the next big group having good health.
-As a whole the health rate is high, despite the 18 individuals who either have bad health or very bad health.
-The health rate in this area suggests that the village has very good health care sector.
-Lastly, information published by the 2011 Census stated that the largest ethnic group was White British, as 537 out of 567 people are of this ethnicity showing that the village was not multicultural.
+According to the Office of National Statistics, in 2011 67% of Stapleford's population were Christian and 26% classified themselves as non-religious.
+Other 2011 statistics show that 299 out of 567 were classified as having very good health.
+At the 2011 Census, the largest ethnic group was white British with 537 out of 567.